mgrody1/survivor_prediction/docs/diarization_implementation_summary.md

 2. **Feature flag**: `ENABLE_DIARIZATION=false` by default - users opt-in
 3. **Config validation**: Raises errors if enabled but paths not set
 4. **Docker-first**: Designed for volume mounts, not local paths
+5. **Privacy-first**: Copyrighted text and biometric data never enter the database

 ## Components